sea-cdm/OSEAN-DB/OSEAN-VIGET-DB/README.md

 ## ETL

-ETL: The ETL is found with VIGET_ETL.py.
+ETL: The ETL is found with OSEAN_Viget_ETL.py.

 ## PELAGIC Methods

-PELAGIC's PURE_SPARQL function provides template for creating python code to query the oseandb database format.
+PELAGIC's Pelagic_SQL_Wrapper function provides template for creating python code to query the oseandb database format.

 ## Applications of OSEAN VIGET DB